-OpenET is a collaborative effort to develop an online platform for mapping evapotranspiration (ET) at the scale of individual fields.
+OpenET is an online platform for mapping evapotranspiration (ET) at the scale of individual fields.
 OpenET was built to fill an important data gap in water management across the western U.S. OpenET uses best available science and publicly available data to increase access to satellite-based ET and consumptive water use information for farmers and water managers.

 ET, short for evapotranspiration, is the process by which water is transferred from the land to the atmosphere.
 It includes both evaporation from soil and transpiration from plant leaves.
 ET is a core driver of the Earth’s water cycle, returning water to the atmosphere to fall again as precipitation.